-10 Irritating Phrases You Should Never Write in Emails
+10 Irritating Phrases You Should Stop Writing in Emails

 Whether you’re addressing people at work or sending out the details for the next family reunion, some phrases should be left out of all emails.